cedricxie/CarND-PID-Control-Project/README.md

 ## Effect of I Component

-1. Helps the car to steer more when there is a bias
+1. Helps the car to steer back to correct position even when there is a bias
 2. Three different values of I coefficient are studied:
 * I = 0.2: too much steering due to bias
 * I = 0.0001: too little adjustment for bias